MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-in-user-after-sign-up.md

 ms.topic: how-to
 ms.date: 02/12/2024
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn how to sign in user after sign up.
+#Customer intent: As a dev, devops, I want to learn how to sign in user after sign-up.
 ---

 # Tutorial: Sign in user after sign up